Environmental Challenges in 2021-what we can do

-William Wilson of Wyeside Consulting will give a presentation on COP 26 – key issues at a turning point for climate negotiations
+William Wilson of Wyeside Consulting gave a presentation on COP 26 – key issues at a turning point for climate negotiations

 The Government’s strategy for regeneration includes significant investment in new infrastructure which will have environmental consequences, in particular for areas of quiet and tranquility.

-Neil Wait, Environmental expert advising the HS2 project, will present his findings on assessing and resolving environmental challenges.
+Neil Wait, Environmental expert advising the HS2 project, presented his findings on assessing and resolving environmental challenges.

 2019 saw the launch of a major new initiative to improve air quality and to reduce the health impacts of air pollution.